Shiva: Festivals

 Regional festivals dedicated to Shiva include the Chithirai festival in Madurai around April/May, one of the largest festivals in South India, celebrating the wedding of Minakshi (Parvati) and Shiva.
 The festival is one where both the Vaishnava and Shaiva communities join the celebrations, because Vishnu gives away his sister Minakshi in marriage to Shiva.

 Some Shaktism-related festivals revere Shiva along with the goddess considered primary and Supreme.
 These include festivals dedicated to Annapurna such as Annakuta and those related to Durga.
-In Himalayan regions such as Nepal, as well as in northern, central and western India, the festival of Teej is celebrated by girls and women in the monsoon season, in honor of goddess Parvati, with group singing, dancing and by offering prayers in Parvati-Shiva temples.
+In Himalayan regions such as Nepal, as well as in northern, central and western India, the festival of Teej is celebrated by girls and women in the monsoon season, in honour of goddess Parvati, with group singing, dancing and by offering prayers in Parvati-Shiva temples.

 The ascetic, Vedic and Tantric sub-traditions related to Shiva, such as those that became ascetic warriors during the Islamic rule period of India, celebrate the Kumbha Mela festival.
 This festival cycles every 12 years, in four pilgrimage sites within India, with the event moving to the next site after a gap of three years.
 The biggest is in Prayaga (renamed Allahabad during the Mughal rule era), where millions of Hindus of different traditions gather at the confluence of rivers Ganges and Yamuna.
-In the Hindu tradition, the Shiva-linked ascetic warriors (Nagas) get the honor of starting the event by entering the Sangam first for bathing and prayers.
+In the Hindu tradition, the Shiva-linked ascetic warriors (Nagas) get the honour of starting the event by entering the Sangam first for bathing and prayers.

 In Pakistan, major Shivaratri celebration occurs at the Umarkot Shiv Mandir in the Umarkot.
 The three-day Shivarathri celebration at the temple is attended by around 250,000 people.